avs-sas/alvium_file_access_example/README.md

-# File access example for Allied Vision Alvium 1800C cameras
+# File access example for Allied Vision Alvium C cameras

 ## Usage
 The example can be used to read and write user defined data to the camera.
-For each operation a separate executable is provided
+For each operation a separate executable is provided.

 ### Reading data
 ```shell